-In 2002, Dutch investigative reporter Teun van de Keuken discovered that despite having signed a protocol designed to end forced child labor, none of the signatory chocolate companies were upholding the agreement.
-He decided to beat them at their own game—and on his terms.
-Since 2005, the company he inspired, Tony’s Chocolonely, has been dealing directly with West African cocoa farmers, enabling those families to earn a living wage so that children in Ghana and the Ivory Coast can go to school, not to work.
+In 2002 Dutch investigative reporter Teun van de Keuken discovered that despite a signed protocol, chocolate companies still did not act to end forced child labor.
+He decided to beat them at their own game, starting his new company : Tony’s Chocolonely.
+Since 2005 they have been dealing directly with West African cocoa farmers, enabling those families to earn a living wage so that children in Ghana and the Ivory Coast can go to school, not to work.

 The Tony’s IT team is just four people, including van Doorn.
 That lean number falls in line with the company’s long-term strategy.
 Tony’s started with an on-premises infrastructure but migrated to the cloud about 10 years ago.
 “We were growing rapidly and needed to be scalable,” recalls van Doorn.
 “And we also looked at the growing number of relationships we were managing—both customers and suppliers, plus our rapidly expanding staff.
 We felt that committing to a complicated IT landscape in terms of connections, interfaces, and equipment would have been a risk.”